helloi1/tengclaw/README.md

-# TENG_CLAW Usage Guide
+# TengClaw Usage Guide

-This document introduces the public-facing usage of TengClaw for an open-source code release.
+This document introduces the public-facing usage of TengClaw ahead of the open-source code release.
 It focuses on what TengClaw does, which tools are exposed, how to read the outputs, and how to structure a typical research workflow.

 Web access url: https://knowing-feelings-register-plasma.trycloudflare.com

 Should our website be of assistance to you, kindly leave us a star.

 The paper introducing the physical core and implementation methodology of this platform will soon be released on arXiv.
 Previous foundational theoretical work:

 1. Zhao, Hongfa, et al. "Theoretical modeling of contact-separation mode triboelectric nanogenerators from initial charge distribution."
 Energy & Environmental Science 17.6 (2024): 2228-2247.
 DOI: 10.1039/d3ee04143c
 2. Zhao, Hongfa, et al. "Theoretical analysis of triboelectric nanogenerators: Charge mechanisms, energy conversion, and multifunctional applications."
 Nano Energy (2025): 111382.
 DOI: 10.1016/j.nanoen.2025.111382
 3. Wang, Baiqiao, et al. "Ionic-electrostatic modeling of solid-liquid triboelectric nanogenerators."
 Iontronics 2.2 (2026): N-A. DOI: 10.20517/iontronics.2026.009